alecramsay/baseline/notes/revised.md

 # Revised Process

+TODO - Update this to reflect the new process.

 Do N times:
 - Step 1: Balzer w/ random seeds -- Produces least energy and equal population districts that are not necessarily contiguous.
 - Reassign regions to make districts contiguous.